ahmed-wally/ahmed-wally/README.md

 🪪 I am Ahmed Ibrahim Ibrahim Said Ahmed Isaa El-Wally ( Ahmed Wally )
 🏫 a student in the Alexandria Faculity of Medicine
-💻 interested in programming, medical sciences and research

 ---